AmiyaMihari/AmiyaMihari/README.md

 # Personal Information ✨
 ---
 ## About Me ✨(≧∇≦)/✨
 Hello!
-Nice to meet you, I'm an Informatics student, vtuber enthusiast, and passionate about programming.
+Nice to meet you, I'm @AmiyaMihari, an Informatics student, vtuber enthusiast, and passionate about programming.

 I am currently learning and developing projects related to **Artificial Intelligence**, virtual assistants, and content creation. **uwu**